suomela/coha-gpt-enriched-metadata/README.md

-# coha-gpt-enriched-metadata
-COHA metadata enriched with LLMs
+# COHA metadata enriched with LLMs